RosettaCommons/documentation/rosetta_basics/structural_concepts/EnzymaticMover.md

 the action of a virtual enzyme on a substrate, the `Pose`.
 The enzyme may be a biologically real enzyme or entirely hypothetical or constructed.

+When the `Mover` is "applied", it will search the `Pose`'s sequence for a particular sequence site at which to make its modification, based on enzyme data.
+For each site found, it will either make the modification or not, based upon its set "efficiency".

 The main difference between most `Mover`s and an `EnzymaticMover` is that a standard `Mover` makes a change to the 3D conformation of a `Pose`, but the identity of that `Pose`'s `Residue`s remain unchanged.
 An `EnzymaticMover`, on